nipy/heudiconv/paper.md

 # - name: Darren Lukas  # 4 commits, issues: opened 1 participated in 2
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are
-# - name: Matthew Brett  # 5 commits, issues: opened 0 participated in 1
-#   orcid:
-#   affiliation:  # add full names if not yet listed, or indexes if already are
 # - name: Sin Kim  # 3 commits, issues: opened 2 participated in 1
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are